witchstit/witchst.it/survival_guide.md

 - **Lotion/lip balm:** Cold weather can be tough on your skin, and chapped lips are no fun.
 - **Earplugs**: Not everyone will want to sleep when you do.
 - **Cooking Stuff** See above for a short list of things you may want to bring.
+- **CO Detector & Fire Extinguisher** depending on your approach to combustion.
 - **Food and Water**

 ## Links for learning about winter camping